fbpx

 • Outperforms GPT-3: MPT-30B outperforms the GPT-3 model by OpenAI on the MT-Bench test.

-• Available for local use: MPT-30B can be used locally, which makes it a good option for businesses that need to comply with data privacy regulations.
+• Available for local use: MPT-30B can be used locally, that makes it a good option for businesses that need to comply with data privacy regulations.

 What are open-source large language models?